 Posted on

-Katharina Arndt POP-UP Exhibition
+Katharina Arndt Solo Exhibition

 First Asian Solo Exhibition at Ting Ting Art Space